robbert-vdh/yabridge/README.md

   to upgrade your Wine version.
 Instructions for how to do this on Ubuntu can be found on the [WineHQ website](https://wiki.winehq.org/Ubuntu).

+- Timeout errors during plugin scanning are caused by the Wine process not being able to start.
+There should be plugin output messages in your DAW or terminal that with more information on what went wrong.

 - Sometimes left over Wine processes can cause problems.
 Run `wineserver -k` to terminate Wine related in the current or default Wine prefix.

-- Time out errors during plugin scanning are caused by the Wine process not being able to start.
-There should be plugin output messages in your DAW or terminal that with more information on what went wrong.

 - If you're using a _lot_ of plugins and you're unable to load any new plugins, then you may be running into Xorg's client limit.
 The exact number of plugins